They Watch Over It Still

-Both Thomas and Fr.
-Demets acknowledge that projects such as these take time, potentially many years, to grow into full apostolates.
-But neither one seems fazed by the road ahead.
-They both emphasize that prayer is their greatest need, and hope that those who hear of their little apostolate will pray for its success.
+Fr.
+Demets acknowledges that projects such as these take time, potentially many years, to grow into full apostolates.
+But he does not seem fazed by the road ahead.
+He emphasizes that prayer is their greatest need, and hopes that those who hear of their little apostolate will pray for its success..

 If you feel called to support the work of FSSP Vietnam materially, your donations would be much appreciated as well.
 You can securely donate through the FSSP’s Mission Tradition website.

 You can also follow FSSP Vietnam’s Youtube channel and Facebook page for all the latest happenings.

 The task of establishing a Latin Mass community in Vietnam seems monumental, but certainly, the work has been in good hands from the very beginning.
 Before Fr.
 Demets, saints such as St. Théophane, St. Andrew Dũng-Lạc and thousands of others enlightened this land with their faith and consecrated it with their blood.
 No doubt they watch over it still, and over the budding community that, Deo volénte, will one day blossom into the Fraternity’s first apostolate in Asia. +